arkency/posts/posts/2017-09-11-what-i-learnt-from-jason-fried-about-running-a-remote-slash-async-software-company.md

 ---
-title: "What I learnt from Jason Fried about running a remote/async software company"
 created_at: 2017-09-11 17:43:37 +0200
 publish: true
 author: Andrzej Krzywda
 tags: [ 'async remote' ]
 ---

+# What I learnt from Jason Fried about running a remote/async software company

 I'm running Arkency for 10 years now.
 Arkency is a remote company and an async company.
 We have created our own unique culture of working and collaborating.
 When we started, there weren't really many sources to look up to in regards to remote work.